 Over the last few years, the research base for compassion psychology generally and CFT specifically has been growing at a remarkable rate, with a rapid increase in the number of research and clinical publications addressing compassion.
-For example, the last ten years have seen a major upsurge in the exploration into the benefits of cultivating compassion, especially through imagery practice (Fehr, Sprecher, and Underwood, 2008).
+For example, the last ten years have seen a major upsurge in the exploration of the benefits of cultivating compassion, especially through imagery practice (Fehr, Sprecher, and Underwood, 2008).

 Neuroscience and imaging research has demonstrated that practices of imagining compassion for others produce changes in the frontal cortex, the immune system, and overall well-being (Lutz et al., 2008).
 Notably, one study (Hutcherson, Seppala, and Gross, 2008) found that even just a brief loving-kindness meditation increased feelings of social connectedness and affiliation toward strangers.

-Several compassion-focused intervention components have been found to enhance psychotherapy outcomes, and to serve as mediator variables in outcomes.
+Several compassion-focused intervention components have been found to enhance psychotherapy outcomes and serve as mediator variables in outcomes.
 For example, one study (Schanche, Stiles, McCullough, Svartberg, and Nielsen, 2011) found that self-compassion was an important mediator of reduction in negative emotions associated with personality disorders.
 In a study of the effectiveness of mindfulness-based cognitive therapy for depression (Kuyken et al., 2010), researchers found that self-compassion was a significant mediator between mindfulness and recovery.
 In fact, in a meta-analysis of research concerning both clinical and nonclinical settings, compassion-focused interventions were found to be significantly effective (Hofmann et al., 2011).

-CFT is also seeing increasing empirical supported through outcome research.
+CFT is also seeing increasing empirical support through outcome research.
 An early clinical trial involving a group of people with chronic mental health problems who were attending a day hospital (Gilbert and Procter, 2006) found that CFT significantly reduced self-criticism, shame, sense of inferiority, depression, and anxiety.

-In other outcome research, CFT has been found to be significantly effective for the treatment of personality disorders (Lucre and Corten, 2012), eating disorders (Gale, Gilbert, Read, and Goss, 2012), psychosis (Braehler, Harper, and Gilbert, 2012) and in people presenting to community mental health teams (Judge, Cleghorn, McEwan, and Gilbert, 2012).
+In other outcome research, CFT has been found to be significantly effective in the treatment of personality disorders (Lucre and Corten, 2012), eating disorders (Gale, Gilbert, Read, and Goss, 2012), psychosis (Braehler, Harper, and Gilbert, 2012) and in people presenting to community mental health teams (Judge, Cleghorn, McEwan, and Gilbert, 2012).

 As CFT continues to become more widely disseminated and growing numbers of clinicians and researchers acquire understanding and skill in its methods and philosophy, increasing outcome research will further test the model, leading to innovation and improvement.

-The following brief tips can help psychotherapists begin to appreciate how useful a compassion focus can be in practicing ACT, CBT or, in fact, any form of psychotherapy.
+The following brief tips can help psychotherapists begin to appreciate how useful a compassion focus can be in practicing ACT, CBT, or, in fact, any form of psychotherapy.
 Furthermore, we can see how remembering to practice compassion for ourselves might help to restore the energy and attention we bring to our work, of sharing compassion with our clients.
 Feel free to experiment with the following:

 1. “It is not your fault…”

-From a perspective of compassion, we remember how much of the pain and suffering in life is not of our choosing, and couldn’t really be our fault.
-In CFT we practice the “wisdom of no-blame” which means that taking responsibility for the direction you choose in life is essential, while languishing in shame, social fears and self-blame seldom leads to effective action.
+From a perspective of compassion, we remember how much of the pain and suffering in life is not of our choosing and couldn’t really be our fault.
+In CFT we practice the “wisdom of no blame” which means that taking responsibility for the direction you choose in life is essential, while languishing in shame, social fears and self-blame seldom leads to effective action.

 We know we didn’t choose our place in the genetic lottery.
 We didn’t choose to have a tricky human brain that is set up with a hair-trigger threat detection system and confusing loops of thoughts and actions.
 We didn’t choose our parents, our childhood, or the myriad social circumstances of life.

-By realizing that much of what we suffer with is simply not our fault, we can begin to activate compassion for ourselves and others, as we contact and engage with the tragedies of life.
+By realizing that much of what we suffer from is simply not our fault, we can begin to activate compassion for ourselves and others, as we contact and engage with the tragedies of life.

-2. Holding ourselves and others in warmth and kindness
+2. Holding ourselves and others in warmth and kindness.

-When humans are in the presence of warmth, acceptance and affiliative emotions, we are likely to be at our most flexible, empathic, responsive and healthiest mode of operation.
+When humans are in the presence of warmth, acceptance, and affiliative emotions, we are likely to be at our most flexible, empathic, responsive, and healthiest mode of operation.
 From the day we are born and throughout our lives, the presence of kindness, support, and emotional strength will have powerful impacts on every aspect of our health and behavior.